GSA/Section508.gov/_pages/manage/2025-09-09-govern-asset-managment-and-grc-tools.md

 ## Asset Inventory Tools

-Federal agencies track their information and communication technology (ICT) in an inventory of information systems and each agency may have a different name for their asset management system or model.
+Federal agencies track their information and communication technology (ICT) in an inventory of information systems and each agency may have a different name for their inventory, asset management system, or model.
 Regardless of the specific system, Section 508 conformance should be integrated.
 This integration enables users to easily determine if a product is conformant and identify any existing barriers to accessibility.

 <div class="border-base radius-lg border-1px padding-1 bg-primary-lighter" style="margin-top: 1.0em;"><strong>Tip</strong>: Require each Section 508-related field to be filled out when a new product is listed.
 This may involve integrating Section 508 conformance questions during intake and as part of IT governance.</div>

-Consider updating the TRM or equivalent to include the following fields:
+Consider updating the inventory to include the following fields:

 <ul class="usa-icon-list">
   <li class="usa-icon-list__item">